-All parents of children joining the EYFS Pre-School or Reception have the opportunity to discuss their child's behaviour with the SENCO or class teacher during a home visit.
+All parents of children joining the EYFS Pre-School or Reception have the opportunity to discuss their child's behaviour with the class teacher during a home visit.
 Children are then invited to join us for transitional visits in which we are able to observe their behaviour and make a clear plan of action if required.

-Our named practitioner responsible for behaviour management is: Miss Debbie Poston
+Our named practitioners responsible for behaviour management are: